amitjavilaventura/DPomics/README.md

 ## To do

-* Modify the pipelines to create the desired input (one rule).
+* Modify the Snakemake pipelines to create the desired input (one rule).
 * Include download options for lists and plots: `write.table()` and `ggsave()`/`png()` + `actionButton()`?
+* Include more parameters in the RNA-seq Heatmaps.
 * Put gene ontology in DEGs
-* Integrate RNAseq and ChIPseq data. --> at the moment,  the integration does not work
+* Integrate RNAseq and ChIPseq data. --> at the moment,  the integration does not work.
+* Upload app to my shinyapps.io server.
-* Make a Desktop app with `electron`/`photon` (2 different apps: 1 for MAC and 1 for Windows).
+* Make a Desktop app with `electron`/`photon` (make 2 different apps: 1 for MAC and 1 for Windows).

 ## CRAZY ideas